Årjäng

 Årjäng is a locality and the seat of Årjäng Municipality, Värmland County, Sweden with 3,228 inhabitants in 2010.
 It is located around 30 km from the Norway-Sweden border and on the road between Karlstad and Oslo.
 In 1540 Årjäng was spelled Argenge.
 This word has an Old Swedish genitive case of å, meaning river, which refers to the Silbodal river.
 The morpheme genge refers to a crossing over the river.

 History

 Antiquity

 Ancient findings show that Årjäng Municipality has been inhabited for a very long time.
-Ceramics, burnt animal bones and flint objects have been found nearby, dating all the way back to 3500-3000 B.C.
+Ceramics, burnt animal bones and flint objects have been found nearby, dating back to 3500-3000 B.C.

 Medieval

 In the 11th century the domains regarding what is now part of Årjäng Municipality was called Nordmarken.
 The belief of natural beings like giants, trolls, scrubbers and elves was rooted in the inhabitants of this time period.
 Around the 12th century Christianity slowly took hold among the people, and churches were soon built.